xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 [^colossus]: Colossus https://en.wikipedia.org/wiki/Colossus_computer

 Modern symmetric encryption algorithms circumvent these issues by mimicking a one-time pad cipher with a stream cipher.
-Take, for example, AES-GCM[^cipher:aesgcm], which itself is based on the secure AES block cipher to mimick a stream cipher.
+Take, for example, AES-GCM, which itself is based on the secure AES block cipher to mimick a stream cipher[^cipher:aesgcm].
 Some initial value, key, and counter are run through AES repeatedly while incrementing the counter, therefore producing a pseudorandom stream of bits similar to a one-time pad.
 These bits are then XOR'd with each plaintext block to produce the cipher text.
-The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more detail in the MAC section of hash functions, later.
+The ciphertext then goes through a system to allow the receiver to verify the integrity of the message, which is covered in more detail in the MAC section of [hash functions][hash-functions], later.

 {{<core/img class="inset" src="assets/gcm.png">}}

 {{<core/caption cap="[Advanced Encryption Standard - Galois Counter Mode](https://en.wikipedia.org/wiki/File:GCM-Galois_Counter_Mode_with_IV.svg)">}}

 [^cipher:aesgcm]: AES-GCM https://en.wikipedia.org/wiki/Galois/Counter_Mode
+[hash-functions]: {{<relref "#hash-functions">}}

 AES-GCM is now the de facto symmetric key algorithm.
 With a key size of 256 bits, it currently is not known to be cryptographically vulnerable for the